Henerator/kirill-english/README.md

 > I'm sorry.
 I'm late

 > I'm sorry for what I said
-> I'm sorry for what heppened to you and your family
+> I'm sorry for what happened to you and your family
 > I'm sorry for what you have been going through

 > I'm sorry for how I acted yesterday/other night